UND-Robotic-Mining-Team/rover-control/CONTRIB.md

 https://github.com/KriaSoft/Folder-Structure-Conventions

-Also, use Premake5 to generate build configuration scripts
+Also, use Premake to generate build configuration scripts